PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: PIM-GPT Architecture

+If the data require downstream computation, they will be temporarily stored in the on-chip SRAM.
+The computation engines on ASIC are responsible for computations that cannot be run as MACs, such as non-linear activation functions, layer normalization, softmax and partial sum.
 The adders and multipliers in the computation engines follow the standard floating-point unit design to support summation and multiplication.
-For design reuse and performance considerations, other computation tasks are all implemented with approximation algorithms using only addition and multiplication to achieve the required precision.
+For design reuse and performance considerations, other computation tasks are implemented with approximation algorithms using only addition and multiplication to achieve the required precision.